 Should I be seen by a doctor if I don’t think I have been hurt?

 Yes.
-It is not uncommon for people to feel okay immediately after an accident, but then begin to notice an injury days or weeks later.
-If you have just been in an accident, you will be full of adrenaline which can mask the full extent of the injuries that you have sustained.
+It is not uncommon for people to feel OK immediately after an accident but then begin to notice an injury days or weeks later.
+If you have just been in an accident, you will be full of adrenaline, which can mask the full extent of the injuries that you have sustained.
 Also, signs of a concussion cannot be easily diagnosed by a layperson.
 Only a health care provider is qualified to test you for signs and symptoms of a concussion.

 What if the other driver doesn’t have any insurance?

 If your own automobile insurance policy provides uninsured motorist coverage, you may be able to receive compensation if the at-fault driver doesn’t have any insurance.
 There are other situations where coverage may be available when the other driver doesn’t have car insurance.
 For instance, if the at-fault driver was employed and was acting within the scope and course of their employment when the accident occurred, the employer may have insurance coverage for the accident.
 It is best to consult with an experienced Denver personal injury attorney in order to make sure that you are aware of all available insurance coverage.